-For over 30 years, I have helped parents and college students navigate the challenges of college life.
+For over 30 years, I have helped moms and college students navigate the challenges of college life.
 I have also worked extensively with colleges and universities.

 I have been privy to what goes on behind the scenes, and I know the inside secrets.
 Despite this, it wasn't until my own kids went off to school that I really understood the importance of being prepared for the inevitable risks of college life.
-This inspired me to help other parents!
+This inspired me to help other moms!

-Drawing on research, my professional experience, and, most importantly, my experience as a mom, I offer specialized programs for moms of college kids including the COLLEGE UNCOVERED Toolkit which includes an on-demand webinar, "10 Things Moms Need to Know about College Life."
-I also offer 1:1 coaching and group coaching.
+Drawing on research, my professional experience, and, most importantly, my experience as a mom, I developed an on-demand webinar "College Uncovered: 10 Things Moms Need to Know about College Life" and resource guide.

-You can learn more about my services on my website.
-Please feel free to reach out to me directly!
+You can learn more about the services loffer, and please feel free to reach out to me directly!

-I wish you all the best as you prepare for this exciting time, Lisa www.ignitepeakperformance.com Instagram | Facebook
+I wish you all the best as you prepare for this exciting time, Lisa